MuneezaMukhtar/Train-YOLOv8-Object-Detection-on-a-Custom-Dataset/README.md

 1. **Run Inference**:

-   - To detect objects in new images, use the trained YOLOv8 model:
+   To detect objects in new images, use the trained YOLOv8 model:

-     ```bash
+     ```
-     python detect.py --weights yolov8_custom/best.pt --img 640 --conf 0.25 --source /path/to/images
+    yolo predict model=path/to/best_model.pt source=path/to/image_or_video

      ```

-   - The model will output images with bounding boxes drawn around detected objects.
+   The model will output images with bounding boxes drawn around detected objects.

-2. **Visualize Results**:
+3. **Visualize Results**:
    - Visualize or save the images with detections.
 YOLOv8 outputs the confidence score for each detected object, which can be displayed on the bounding boxes.